MarvinTeichmann/KittiSeg/README.md

 `$TV_USE_GPUS`: specify default GPU behaviour. <br>

 On a cluster it is useful to set `$TV_USE_GPUS=force`.
 This will make the flag `--gpus` mandatory and ensure, that run will be executed on the right GPU.

+# Citation

+If you benefit from this code, please cite our paper:

+@article{teichmann2016multinet,
+  title={MultiNet: Real-time Joint Semantic Reasoning for Autonomous Driving}, author={Teichmann, Marvin and Weber, Michael and Zoellner, Marius and Cipolla, Roberto and Urtasun, Raquel}, journal={arXiv preprint arXiv:1612.07695}, year={2016}
+}